HaoEnHsu/TT-project/README.md

 4. sql_script.py - Python script to convert the XML data to SQL format.
 5. xlsx_to_xml.py - Python script to convert the Excel data to XML format..
 6. xml_schema_v1.xml - XML schema for the given data.

+Notes:
+1. SQL - PostgreSQL was used for this project, and thus, the script utilises libraries that connect to PostgreSQL servers.
+Any corresponding changes for connecting to other servers must be made in the sql_script.py file.